kishorekeen17/SEBC/challenges/labs/3_cm.md

 drwxrwxr-x   - hue    hue                 0 2017-03-24 19:04 /user/hue
 drwxrwxr-x   - oozie  oozie               0 2017-03-24 19:04 /user/oozie
 drwxr-xr-x   - hdfs   supergroup          0 2017-03-24 19:20 /user/stanford

+*** due to space issue all services from cloudera manager giving issues and down. but from back end few services are running like HDFS etc..

+THANK YOU !